aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 Overall, the results comparing these models are tabulated in Tables 2, 3, 4, and 5, with the associated Figures 2 and 3 in the attached paper.

-The optimization strategy was able to produce a betting strategy that, when given a $1000 budget over four separate days, resulted in a loss of $353.33.
+The optimization strategy was able to produce a betting strategy that, when given a $1000 budget over four separate days, resulted in a loss of $353.33 overall.
 While this is not an ideal outcome, it is worth noting that the optimizer typically chose to wager very large amounts on games with moderate probabilities of winning but extremely large profit multipliers.

 In other words, the optimizer tended to "go big" when there was a chance to win a substantial amount of money.
 This behavior aligns with the objective function, which did not incentivize taking safer wagers with higher probabilities of winning but lower profit multipliers.
 This is an expected limitation of the formulation and is often referred to as gambling bias.